thedulguun/mandal-ecom-app-api/ai-os/ai-roadmap.md

 - Maintain the published SDK (`mandal-ebuuhia-sdk`) so it mirrors proxy behavior and captured request shapes.
 - Use the rewritten local snapshot and test harness to validate flows; capture new HAR/logs for uncovered endpoints.
 - Document env keys and minimal setup so the proxy and snapshot wiring stay reproducible.
+- Keep the endpoint contract and validation report generators in sync with captures.
+- Maintain the playbook for repeating this process on other sites/providers.

 ## Mid-Term
 - Expand API coverage: create/update deliveries, inventory management, status updates as endpoints become known.